zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 - **Act** - calling the function you are testing or performing some user-like action
 - **Assert** - asserting that the result is what you expect it to be

 This is also known as Given-When-Then (GWT).
-A classic three-part act.
+It's a classic three-part act.
 For example:

 ```ts
 import { it, expect } from 'vitest'